PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Should I store my inflatable kayak inflated or deflated?

-For short-term storage (under 2 weeks), I keep mine at 30-40% inflation to save setup time.
+For short-term storage (under 2 weeks), keep it at 30-40% inflation to save setup time.
 For anything longer, especially seasonal storage, always deflate completely with valves open.
 This prevents stress on seams from temperature-related pressure changes.

 How do I prevent mold on my stored inflatable kayak?

-Complete drying is crucial – I mean bone dry, which takes 4-6 hours minimum after toweling.
-Use silica gel packets or other desiccants in the storage bag, ensure good air circulation, and never store a damp kayak.
+Complete drying is crucial – 4-6 hours minimum after toweling.
+Use silica gel packets or desiccants in the storage bag, ensure good air circulation, and never store a damp kayak.
+The macaroni trick (dry pasta in a breathable bag) works as a budget-friendly moisture absorber.
 Monthly inspections catch any moisture issues early.

 Can I store my inflatable kayak in a hot garage?

-I've learned the hard way that extreme heat (over 100°F) degrades kayak materials quickly.
-If your garage gets hot, store the kayak inside or at least ensure it's not in direct sunlight.
+Extreme heat above 100°F degrades kayak materials quickly.
+If your garage gets hot, store the kayak inside or ensure it's away from direct sunlight.
 Use reflective covers and never store near the ceiling where heat accumulates.
+Consider a WiFi temperature monitor to alert you if temps exceed safe ranges.

 Never fold – always roll!
 Start from the opposite end of the valves, roll loosely (about 30% larger than the tightest possible roll), and avoid creating sharp creases.
-I use pool noodles inside the roll to maintain shape and prevent pressure points.
+Use pool noodles inside the roll to maintain shape and prevent pressure points.
+Store in a bag large enough that you're not fighting to zip it closed.

 How often should I check on my stored kayak?